 Wind, wave and waterpower: Motion-powered electronics could also help in the improvement of traditional wind and water turbines, as well as using the natural movements of the tide to jostle electric generators in the same way a morning run would.

-Explore the links on the next page to learn more about batteries, electrical energy and green technology.
+Explore the links below to learn more about batteries, electrical energy and green technology.